CandlePlatforms/devdocs/docs/validate/validator-faq.md

 Full error:

 ```
-dpkg: error processing archive matic-heimdall_1.0.0_amd64.deb (--install): trying to overwrite '/heimdalld-rest-server.service', which is also in package matic-node 1.0.0
+dpkg: error processing archive candle-heimdall_1.0.0_amd64.deb (--install): trying to overwrite '/heimdalld-rest-server.service', which is also in package candle-node 1.0.0
 ```

 This occurs mainly because of a previous installation of Candle on your machine.
 To resolve you can run:

-`sudo dpkg -r matic-node`
+`sudo dpkg -r candle-node`

 ## It is not clear which private Key I should add when I generate a validator key